Enjoy a Florence city break and experience the Renaissance

 The period of the Medici, Italy

-The power of Florence, once held in the hands first of the republic and then of guilds, was gradually transferred to noble families.
+The power of Florence, once held in the hands first of guilds, and then later of the republic, was gradually transferred to noble families.
 This is best illustrated by the Medici family.
 The Medici ruled Firenze for three centuries.
 Later, they governed much of Tuscany.
 The Medici, a bank family that helped Florence grow, were the Medici.
 Florence was a cultural and intellectual center of Europe during the time of the banking family.
 This period saw artistic flourishing.
 This period is known as the Renaissance.
 It is the reason we still have Florence on the to-do list.

 Events in Firenze

 You can enjoy a variety of famous events during a city break in Florence.
 The Scoppio del Carro is a celebration of Jesus’ resurrection that sees the Florentines detonating a bullock cart decorated in front of the Duomo.
 The Festa del Grillo is another event that takes place on Sunday after Ascension.
 Here, singing crickets can be purchased in the Parco del Cascine for happiness.
 The Florence Music Festival is held in May and June.
 It features classical concerts, recitals, and ballet performances at different locations throughout the city.
-Fans of sports can also enjoy a match at Fiorentina, or music fans can attend a concert in the Nelson Mandela Forum.
+Fans of sports can attend the match of Fiorentina, or music fans can attend the Nelson Mandela Forum concert.

 Sightseeing in Firenze

 Florence has so many amazing attractions that it is easy to argue that the whole city could be considered a museum.
 As such, it is on the UNESCO World Heritage List.
 Here is a list of some of the most popular tourist attractions you should see.
 While many of these attractions can be reached in walking distance from each other in downtown, there are some notable sights that are located outside of the city.
 You can walk to many of these places, but public transport is available for those difficult-to-reach areas.